ShichengChen/Audio-Source-Separation/readme.md

  - pred_mix.wav(test)

 # Result
+- the model is trained on training set except for last 15 seconds
-- bestResultonTestingSet.wav
+- bestResultonTestingSet.wav (testing set)
-- bestResultonTrainingSet.wav
+- bestResultonTrainingSet.wav (training set except for last 15 seconds)
-- bestResultonValidation.wav
+- bestResultonValidation.wav (last 15 seconds for training set)
+- there are still some noise and a little music on audios on validation and testing set
 - there are still some noise and a little music on audios on validation and testing set

 # Loss